Marta Rey García

-Noelia Salido Andrés (alumni of the Course of Specialization in Social Innovation and Responsibility of the INDITEX –UDC Chair) belongs to the research team of the INDITEX–UDC Chair of Sustainability.
+Noelia Salido Andrés (alumni of the Course of Specialization in Social Innovation and Responsibility of the INDITEX –UDC Chair) served as the head of the technical secretary of the INDITEX –UDC Chair between 2013 and 2015.

 Ms. Felgueiras credentials include an undergraduate degree in international relations from the Technical University of Lisbon, a master’s in management and public policy and a post-degree in social responsibility and innovation from the University of A Coruña (UDC).